gargpriyank/springboot-webflux-example/README.md

 3. **deploy-template.yaml** template contains the deploy configurations and it deploys the application image in OpenShift platform.

 4. **dev-pipeline.groovy** contains the groovy script for automated build and deployment of application in OpenShift platform.
+It used the groovy functions of Jenkins library https://github.com/gargpriyank/jenkins-library.git.
+To start the Jenkins pipeline, add OpenShift service account credentials as a variable **os-jenkins-sa-token** in Jenkins credentials, create the Jenkins pipeline and add the **dev-pipeline .groovy
-   To start the Jenkins pipeline, add OpenShift service account credentials as a variable **os-jenkins-sa-token** in Jenkins credentials, create the Jenkins pipeline and add the **dev-pipeline .groovy** script.
+   ** script.
 Run the pipeline.